 Excessive Internet Use - Overview

-MediaSmarts research suggests that a worrying number of youth spend worrying amounts of time using screen devices: by age 14 almost half of Canadian children use a screen device after they’ve gone to bed most nights, and more than three-quarters do so at least occasionally.[1]
-While research suggests that we should be cautious, it has also shown that what our kids do with these devices is at least as important as how much time they spend doing it.
+While research suggests that we should be cautious about screen time, it has also shown that what our kids do with these devices is at least as important as how much time they spend doing it.
 Most importantly, the message we send with our own behaviour speaks as loudly as anything we say.

 Screen use can be positive or negative

-While very high levels of screen time are connected to poor mental well-being, very low levels of it are as well, and there is also a large range of time where there’s no direct connection to well-being.[2]
+While very high levels of screen time are connected to poor mental well-being, very low levels of it are, as well.
+There is also a large range of time where there’s no direct connection to well-being.[4]

-Most research, though, has found that screen time is less important than screen use, and that “digital technology can have both positive and negative effects on child well-being, depending on the activity and how much time is spent.”[3]
+Most research, though, has found that screen time is less important than screen use and that “digital technology can have both positive and negative effects on child well-being, depending on the activity and how much time is spent.”[5]
 As well, different screen activities can have positive or negative impacts on different children, or even on the same child at different ages or times in their life.
+There’s also increasing evidence that how we think about our screen use is important too: taking an “agentic” view – seeing digital technology as something that is under control and which we use at specific times for specific purposes – has been linked to lower rates of anxiety, stress and depression than thinking of screen use in terms of addiction.[6]

 How screen use can hurt mental wellness

 The clearest way that screen time can harm mental wellness is through its impact on sleep.
-A significant number of teens use digital devices in their rooms after they’ve gone to bed, and are often awakened by texts and notifications.[4]
-This means both less sleep and worse sleep, both of which can have negative consequences on general mental wellness and brain development.[5]
+A significant number of teens use digital devices in their rooms after they’ve gone to bed and are often awakened by texts and notifications.[7]
+This means both less sleep and worse sleep,[8] both of which can have negative consequences on general mental wellness and brain development.[9]
+Unfortunately, almost half of Canadian children frequently use a screen device after they’ve gone to bed most nights;[10] along with its impact on sleep, keeping a phone in the bedroom is associated with a higher likelihood of experiencing, witnessing and engaging in online meanness and cruelty[11] and of seeing racist or sexist content online.[12]
+Most strikingly, MediaSmarts’ Young Canadians in a Wireless World survey found that every single youth surveyed who had sent a sext also kept their phone in the bedroom at night (though it should be noted that even among youth who kept their phones in their bedrooms, only a small number – 12 percent –had sent a sext).[13]

 There’s also some evidence that screen use can make it harder for kids to manage their emotions, partly because digital communication doesn’t deliver emotional cues and partly because teens sometimes use digital media to escape emotionally uncomfortable situations.[6]